 Our environmental sustainability strategy is overseen by our Board and its committees as a part of their oversight of our overall strategy and risk management.
 These efforts are part of a process that is designed to provide the Board timely visibility into the identification, reporting, assessment, and management of sustainability issues.
 The Governance and Nominating Committee is responsible for assisting the Board in the oversight of the Company's sustainability strategy, engaging with shareholders on inquiries related to sustainability, and establishing principles and policies for sustainability which includes, among other things, the matters covered in the Company's sustainability report.
 Our sustainability report has been published annually since 2015 and these reports are available on our website.
 Our Audit Committee provides oversight of the integrity of our environmental sustainability data in the Company's disclosures, reviews a summary of the Company's environmental activities and a summary of anticipated environmental audits and expenditures each year.
-Our Compensation Committee provides oversight of alignment of management compensation with the Company's environmental sustainability committees to add a Technology and Environmental Sustainability Committee, which is responsible for providing oversight for risks associated with its purpose, including innovation, product technology cybersecurity and environmental sustainability policies and programs.
+Our Compensation Committee provides oversight of alignment of management compensation with the Company's environmental sustainability and human capital management objectives.
+We recently restructured our Board committees to add a Technology and Environmental Sustainability Committee, which is responsible for providing oversight for risks associated with its purpose, including innovation, product technology cybersecurity and environmental sustainability policies and programs.

 In our business and manufacturing operations around the world, our strategy focuses on efficient use of energy and natural resources to help reduce the intensity of the Company's GHG emissions.
 Emerson utilizes a framework that groups our environmental sustainability efforts into three broad pillars: Greening Of Emerson, Greening By Emerson, and Greening With Emerson.
 In 2019, we announced a goal to reduce our GHG emissions by 20%, normalized to sales, across our manufacturing and shared services facilities by the year 2028.
 Through significant energy efficiency improvements and accelerated renewable electricity sourcing, we surpassed this goal six years ahead of schedule.
 In 2021, we appointed our first Chief Sustainability Officer.
 In 2022, we announced ambitious net zero GHG emissions targets and surpassed our original GHG emissions reduction targets, normalized to sales.
 In 2023, we announced additional goals, including zero waste to landfill in our manufacturing facilities by 2032 from 2022 baseline, wherever this is compatible with local conditions and regulations, net zero operations by 2030 from a 2021 baseline, and net zero value chain emissions by 2045 from a 2021 baseline.
 In 2023, we also became a member of the UN Global Compact.
-By developing organizational structures, allocating resources, making investments, and integrating sustainability officer leads the Company's environmental sustainability strategy and oversees the Environmental Sustainability.
-The Company's Chief Sustainability Officer leads the Company's environmental sustainability strategy and oversees the Environmental Sustainability strategy and oversees the Environmental Sustainability.
-The Company's Chief Sustainability Gordinates environmental sustainability-related activities and initiatives across the Company's global value chain.
+By developing organizational structures, allocating resources, making investments, and integrating sustainability into our operation and strategic management process, our leadership is demonstrating a focus on sustainability.
+The Company's Chief Sustainability Officer leads the Company's environmental sustainability strategy and oversees the Environmental Sustainability Steering Committee, which actively coordinates environmental sustainability-related activities and initiatives across the Company's global value chain.
 This committee connects the priorities of our Board, leadership team and employees around the world, and includes representatives from all functional areas of the Company.